Summer Night City: B-side: Medley

-The single's B-side was a medley of the American traditional songs "Pick a Bale of Cotton", "On Top of Old Smokey", and "Midnight Special", which the group had recorded in May 1975.
+The single's B-side was a medley of the American traditional songs "Pick a Bale of Cotton", "On Top of Old Smokey" and "Midnight Special", which the group had recorded in May 1975.
 This was the only song released by ABBA that was not written by any of the members themselves.
 On the single, "Medley" was actually a re-equalised version of the original 1975 version that had been issued on the German charity album Stars im Zeichen eines guten Sterns (Polydor).
 However, the 1978 compressed version is very similar, so much so that a mistake was made in the booklet notes of the 1994 4-CD boxed set Thank You for the Music.
 It turned out that the 1975 original version was included in that set but it was claimed to be the 1978 compressed.
 The "Medley" mystery was allegedly solved when the UK single master tapes were returned by Epic Records to Polar Music in Sweden in the early 2000s.
 As the UK tapes had definitely included the 1978 compressed version, it then became possible to determine which version was which.
 As explained by ABBA historian Carl Magnus Palm:

 When The Complete Studio Recordings was put together, I and the mastering engineer tried to determine whether it actually was two different mixes.
 The conclusion was that it probably was and so both versions were included in the box set.
 However, since then it's finally been determined that they are one and the same mix, the difference being that the 1978 "version" was subjected to a lot more compression, presumably to make it sound more like the highly compressed "Summer Night City" A-side of the single.

 Critical reception

 In a contemporary review, the British Record Business gave it a mixed review.
 Although noting the "hustling disco rhythm swathed in the customary rich, intricate ABBA production" would give the group another hit, they also called it the group's weakest single in years.
+Robin Smith of Record Mirror negatively described it as a "piece of disco muzak [that'll] slip into your memory," but noted that it would become a hit.
 Classic Pop ranked it as ABBA's 23rd best song.